decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 #### Interchangeable components

 Certain components intentionally can't coexist in a single entity.
 For example, an entity can't have both BoxShape and PlaneShape.
-If you assign one, you overwrite the other if present.
+If you assign one using `.set()`, you overwrite the other if present.

 You can create custom components that follow this same behavior against each other, where it only makes sense for each entity to have only one of them assigned.